CarolinaCobo/puppy-rush/testing/testing.md

 6. As a new user, I want to be able to contact the site owner.
     - Form that requires the user to input data to be able to submit and that shows an alert to let the user know that the message has been sent.

+7. As a user I would like to have a timer to play so I can improve my score having the same time to play.
+    - The time allocated is 30 second and the user will see the score in the modal at the end of the game.

+8. As a user I would to easily replay the game after finish it.
+    - The user has a replay button from the game over modal.
+After clicking it the timer and the score will restart.

 ## Manual testing

+Manual testing is a process in which test cases are executed manually without using any automated tool.
+All test cases are executed manually according to the user stories to make sure the application is working.

 ### Home Page